mnberthe/aws-solutions-architect-associate-notes/README.md

  __Backup Vault__
  - WORM (Write Once Read Many) model for backups
  - Even the root user cannot delete backups
- - Even the root user cannot delete backups
+ - Additional layer of defense to protect your backups against:
      - Inadvertent or malicious delete operations
      - Updates that shorten or alter retention periods

  # Database